parakh08/edgeai-tensorlab/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: 'Create a report to help us reproduce and improve.
+Remember to put the target repository in the title. '
-title: ''
+title: "[Repository Info] Issue Details"
 labels: ''
 assignees: ''